S-DeFerrari/Crash-Severity-Classifier/README.md

 Thank you for looking through my work, let me know if you have any comments or questions.

 ## Streamlit App
 See below for a demo of the streamlit app I created using the model trained for this project.
-I further put the app inside of a docker image for ease of running.
+I further put the app inside of a docker container for ease of running.
 The screenshots and clip are from a test container deployment on [Play with Docker](https://labs.play-with-docker.com/).
-This app currently lives on an Ec2 instance with docker installed, it can be found [here.](http://ec2-3-91-152-222.compute-1.amazonaws.com:8501/)
+This app currently lives on a free tier EC2 instance with docker installed, it can be found [here](http://ec2-3-91-152-222.compute-1.amazonaws.com:8501/), but please be patient, it uses burstable performance with limited [CPU credits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-credits-baseline-concepts.html) and is subject to being down for periods if overused.
 ![demo](ss1.png)
 ![demo](ss2.png)
 ![demo](app_gif.gif)